anaelChardan/symfony-ts-react/README.md

 Now you can run them both to check or to fix all rules.

 Thanks to [Hugo Alliaume](https://github.com/Kocal) for the help to configure those tools.

+We won't use the [`.enableEslintLoader`](https://symfony.com/doc/current/frontend/encore/advanced-config.html#having-the-full-control-on-loaders-rules) from webpack-encore because there is no documentation at all.